Frequently Asked Questions

 I say yes you do.
 It makes you appear professional and serious about being a VA.

 I recommend starting with something as simple as a 1-Page WordPress website that details who you are, what you do, and how to contact you.
-You can easily learn how to build a WordPress website in my Techie VA Training from scratch.
+As part of my VA Success System, you get a 1 Page WordPress Divi Theme Template to help you create your #1 business asset in no time.

 How do I get or find clients?

-The most important thing to do is to first figure out what services you’re going to offer, how much you need to charge and who you want to work with (this is your target market).
-Have a look at my Getting Started Training.
+The most important thing to do is to first figure out what services you’re going to offer, how much you need to charge, and who you want to work with (this is your target market).
+Have a look at my VA Success System.
 It teaches you everything to set up a successful VA business.

 If you don’t pick a market it makes it much more difficult to find clients.
 I’ve written a blog post that will help you.